The First Treatment Of Its Kind

-Which Type Of Breast Cancer Is IBRANCE For?
+Which Type Of Breast Cancer Is IBRANCE Used For?

-IBRANCE is for hormone receptor positive (HR+), human epidermal growth factor receptor 2-negative (HER2-) metastatic breast cancer (mBC)—breast cancer that has spread to other parts of the body—or HR+/HER2- mBC.
+IBRANCE is used to treat hormone receptor-positive (HR+), human epidermal growth factor receptor 2-negative (HER2-) metastatic breast cancer (mBC)—breast cancer that has spread to other parts of the body—or HR+/HER2- mBC.

 If your subtype is HER2-, your cancer cells have less HER2 protein expression and, therefore, are less likely to respond to anti-HER2 therapies.